January 23, 2017

 If you file for Chapter 7 bankruptcy in Minnesota, you can protect some or all of your property with Minnesota’s bankruptcy exemptions.
-The bankruptcy exemptions in Minnesota also play a role in Chapter 13 bankruptcy.
-Read on to learn about what property is covered by Minnesota’s bankruptcy exemptions.
+The bankruptcy exemptions also play a role in Chapter 13 bankruptcy.
+Read on to learn about property covered by Minnesota law.

 Minnesota is one of the few states that allow debtors to choose between state and federal bankruptcy exemptions.
-This means that bankruptcy filers may examine both sets of exemptions and elect the exemptions that better protect their assets.
+A bankruptcy filer can examine both sets of exemptions and select the exemption scheme that better protects their assets.

-Here are some of the most common exemptions available under Minnesota law.
+Here are some of the most common exemptions available under Minnesota Statutes (Minn.
+Stat.).

-The homestead exemption protects a certain amount of equity in your house and the land upon which it sits, as long as you reside in the home.
-You may claim the homestead exemption regardless of whether the deed to your home is in your name or your spouse’s name.
+The Minnesota homestead exemption protects up to $390,000 of equity in your home and land or up to $975,000 of equity if your land is used for agricultural purposes (up to 160 acres).
 The homestead exemption also allows you to protect insurance proceeds for damage to your home or proceeds from the sale of your home for up to one year after the sale, up to the maximum amount of the homestead exemption.
-The Minnesota homestead exemption protects up to $390,000 of equity in your home and land or up to $975,000 of equity if your land is used for agricultural purposes.
-M.S. §510.2, subd.1.
+You cannot double the homestead exemption. § § 510.01, 510.02

 You may exempt the following personal property:

 Minn.
 Stat. §550.37 subds.
 3-8

 Insurance proceeds from the death or a spouse or parent, up to $46,000, plus an additional $11,500 for each dependent of the surviving spouse or child.
 Minn.
 Stat. § 550.37 subd.
 10